reify-nz/things-to-tana/README.md

 **"Invalid input" error from Tana API:**
 - Make sure `SUPERTAG_ID` is set to a valid node ID, not a name
 - Get the ID using "Show API Schema" command or by copying the link and extracting `nodeid=`
+- Enable debug mode to see the exact payload being sent: `export DEBUG=true`

 **No tasks found:**
 - Ensure Things 3 is running